Australia's diverse and welcoming attitude is matched by its economic growth, which is good news for graduates hoping to work in the country

 It is also possible to take part in international teacher exchange programmes for one academic year run by a number of Australian states, see the:

 Doing a work placement or internship can help build up your skills as well as giving you the chance to make contacts who could help you to get a permanent job.

-There are lots of dedicated agencies who can help you to arrange your experience, but most charge a fee so make sure you find out all associated costs before signing up.
+There are lots of dedicated Australian agencies that can help you to arrange your experience, but most charge a fee so make sure you find out all associated costs before signing up.

 Search for placements and internships at:

-Volunteering Australia is the national body working to advance volunteering in the country.
+The national body working to advance volunteering in the country is Volunteering Australia .
 You can search for opportunities, find the nearest volunteer resource centre and find out more about how you should be treated while volunteering.

 If you've completed a Bachelors, Masters or Doctoral degree, you may be eligible for a Temporary Graduate visa (subclass 485).
 This allows international students who have recently graduated from an Australian institution to work in Australia temporarily after they've finished their studies.
 Alternatively, you could ask your employer to sponsor your new visa.

 The type of visa you apply for will depend on your circumstances and the work you will be doing.
-You can find out more at Department of Immigration and Border Protection - Work in Australia .
+You can find out more at Department of immigration and Boarder Protection - Working in Australia .

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.